SwiftcordApp/Swiftcord/README.md

 Implemented most core message-related features from the official client, including basic markdown and embeds, stickers (lottie/PNG), editing and deleting events.
-Token retrival from Discord login page is reliable and storing + retrival from keychain works.
-You can now send attachments with your messages too!
+You can now send attachments (both from the file picker and by dragging and dropping) with your messages too!
+DMs now have first-class support!

-More advanced features like voice channels, DMs, editing messages etc aren't supported yet, refer to the [roadmap](#roadmap) below.
+More advanced features like voice channels & editing messages etc aren't supported yet, refer to the [roadmap](#roadmap) below.

 Gateway connection event handling is stable, and reconnection